ajx-mijo/project-minesweeper/README.md

 Worked through bugs with checking neighbour bombs and clearing the array properly for each new board

-The recurisve function took a while to get through but after taking a new approach
+The recurisve function took a while to get through but after taking a new approach - still not working - accessing the dom element isn't working